ozoidemi/ePaper_guest_dashboard/README.md

 #### Fact 2 out of 3

 The Unifi Network Integration team decided against having the network password stored into a sensor.

 There are very good reasons for this.

 In fact, at one point they had enabled this functionality, only to roll it back soon after due to security concerns.

-That should be understood in two ways:
-1. Enabling a sensor to store a password will require some elbow grease.
-2. Don't mess with this if you don't fully understand what you are doing.

 #### Fact 3 out of 3